Virtual-Coffee/open-source/CONTRIBUTING.md

 **The first option** is using the github interface to fork the repo and submit a Pull Request (no code or terminals or IDE required).
 [This guide](https://guides.github.com/activities/hello-world/) shows just how to do that for a small personal repo.
 You would simply replace the step of creating a new repository to just navigating to the virtual coffee open source one and forking that instead.
 This is a great idea if you simply plan to add to or edit one of the markdown files we use for documentation in this project.

-**The second option** is go the traiditional route of forking the repo, creating a local copy of that fork, and working on your changes that way.
+**The second option** is go the traditional route of forking the repo, creating a local copy of that fork, and working on your changes that way.
 This is also the only way to go if this project expands to include an associated application.
 For that we recommend [this guide](https://www.dataschool.io/how-to-contribute-on-github/).

 If you want some additional tips before submitting a Pull Request, I recommend